 Let’s dig in.

 Let’s say you put up 100 ETH and $10,000 into a liquidity pool.
 Most liquidity pools want there to be a 50:50 ratio when you deposit, so we can reasonably assume the price of 1 ETH is $100 in this example.
-So there is $10,000 worth of a stablecoin and $10000 worth of ETH.
+So there is $10,000 worth of a stablecoin and $10,000 worth of ETH.

 So you take that total $20,000 and put it into the liquidity pool hoping to gain a profit on some of the fees that happen within the pool.
 Time for our first example.

-[ETH price rises to $110]
+Example 1: ETH price rises to $110

 Now, let’s take the stance of the liquidity provider.
-This means there is now $10488 in the pool and 95.347 ETH in the pool (at least in terms of his share).
+This means there is now $10,488 in the pool and 95.347 ETH in the pool (at least in terms of his share).

-If we take 95.347 and multiply it by $110 because that’s the going price of ETH we get 10488.
-So 10488 + 10488 gives us a total value of $20976.
+If we take 95.347 and multiply it by $110—because that’s the going price of ETH—we get 10,488.
+So 10,488 + 10,488 gives us a total value of $20976.

 So the liquidity provider now has a total value of $20976, making a nice $976 because ETH went up.
 He made some decent money today!

-If ETH goes back to $100, then the impermanent loss is basically cancelled and there is none, because both assets would be the same as when the Liquidity Provider initially invested.
+If ETH goes back to $100, then the impermanent loss is basically cancelled and there is none, because both assets would be the same as when the liquidity provider initially invested.

 Impermanent loss is the loss you get when you have less money compared to the value of our assets that you had if you would’ve just held them, compared to investing them in a liquidity pool.

-So a trader comes along, buys ETH at binance and sells it to the liquidity pool, starting at $100 and then keeps selling at lower and lower price until the liquidity pool can’t offer anything higher than $60 for each eth.
+So a trader comes along, buys ETH at Binance and sells it to the liquidity pool, starting at $100 and then keeps selling at a lower and lower price until the liquidity pool can’t offer anything higher than $60 for each ETH.

 Let’s see how much they made.

-In short, the trader bought ethereum at $1800 and sold for $2307, earning $507.
+In short, the trader bought ETH at $1800 and sold for $2307, earning $507.

 Let’s take a look at our liquidity provider now.

 Now, let’s calculate their impermanent loss.
-If they didn’t invest their assets, they would’ve had $10,000 cash, and 100 ETH, which would be worth $6000, which means their initial investment would only $16000. $16000 – $15292 = an impermanent loss of $708.
+If they didn’t invest their assets, they would’ve had $10,000 cash and 100 ETH, which would be worth $6000, which means their initial investment would only $16,000. $16,000 – $15,292 = an impermanent loss of $708.

 We hope you’re understanding how this works.

 When one goes up and the other stays the same, the liquidity provider starts to experience impermanent loss and can only recover if the first asset starts to come down to equal out the liquidity.

-It gets really tricky when both asset’s prices start moving.
-In short, if they go in opposite directions, the liquidity provider starts to lose money really fast, however if they increase the same or decrease the same, the liquidity provider may not lose money due to impermanent loss at all, and may reap the rewards of profits from the trading fees.
+It gets really tricky when both assets’ prices start moving.
+In short, if they go in opposite directions, the liquidity provider starts to lose money really fast.
+However, if they increase the same or decrease the same, the liquidity provider may not lose money due to impermanent loss at all, and may reap the rewards of profits from the trading fees.

 As the price of an asset increases past 100% of it’s value to the other asset, the impermanent loss grows, and as the price of an asset decreases less than 100%, the impermanent loss grows.